BluRosie/hgss-filesys-example/README.md

  manually extract your arm9 using a tool like crystaltile2.  make sure your arm9 is decompressed

- make edits to the filesystem
+ make edits to the filesystem.  to implement the odd egg, run scripts\makeoddegg.bat

  run scripts\compile.bat when ready to build a rom